Harsha0431/News-Scraper-Summarizer-Text-to-Speech/README.md

     - Convert summarized text to **speech output** using `gTTS` for accessibility.

 4. **Insight Extraction & Sentiment Analysis**
-    - Utilize **Gemini AI** to analyze trends, positive/negative points, and comparisons.
+    - Utilize **Gemini API** to analyze trends, positive/negative points, and comparisons.
     - Generate **actionable insights** from summarized content.

 5. **Build an AI-powered UI using Gradio**